 It is quite common to have some amount of unpaid wages at the end of an accounting period, so you should accrue this expense (if it is material).
 The accrual entry shown below is a simple one, because you typically clump all payroll taxes into a single expense account and offsetting liability account.
-After recording this entry, you reverse it at the beginning of the following accounting period, and then record the actual payroll expense whenever it occurs.
+After recording this entry, reverse it at the beginning of the following accounting period, and then record the actual payroll expense whenever it occurs.
+A sample journal entry follows:

 |Direct labor expense||xxx|